Reservoir Safety Reform Programme Information Page

 Reservoir engineer reforms

-We are working closely with the Institution of Civil Engineers (ICE), and their new Panel Engineers Committee, on actions to increase the capacity and capability of supervising and inspecting engineers across England.
-These actions stem from recommendations in the Independent reservoir safety review and the Future Supply of Engineers Report.
+We are working closely with the Institution of Civil Engineers (ICE), and the Panel Engineers Committee, on actions to increase the capacity and capability of supervising and inspecting engineers across England and Wales.
+These actions address the recommendations in the Independent Reservoir Safety Review and the Future Supply of Engineers Report.

 Benefits to the engineering community